Fatigue

 Physical activity

-If you have fatigue, you may find physical activity harder than you would expect.
-This could mean things like sport, but also everyday activities like household chores, or going food shopping .
-On bad days, even walking to the bathroom may feel like a marathon.
-Maybe you feel fine doing exercise but notice it takes you much longer to recover afterwards.
+If you have fatigue, you may find being active harder than you would expect.
+This could include things like sports, but also everyday activities, like household chores, or going food shopping.

 Social activities